Cray-HPE/sat/docs/man/sat-sensors.8.rst

 OPTIONS
 =======

 These options must be specified after the subcommand.
-The xnames may also be .
-At least one xname must be provided.

 **-h, --help**
         Print a usage summary and exit.